What Teacher Training does Gradalis offer?

-- Teacher Training for Independent and Public Waldorf Schools : An Anthroposophically-informed professional development training for teachers and administrators in public and private Waldorf Schools
+Training for Teachers in Independent and Public Schools Inspired by Waldorf Principles : An Anthroposophically-informed training for teachers and administrators.

 - Early Childhood Education Training